Skip to Main Content

 Construction begins on a Covington-Cincinnati bridge designed by John Roebling.

-A group of Northern Kentucky slaves, including Margaret Garner, her husband, and their four children, escape across the frozen Ohio River to Cincinnati.
+A group of Northern Kentucky slaves, including Margaret Garner, her husband, and their four children, escaped across the frozen Ohio River to Cincinnati.
 But there they are surrounded by authorities, and Garner kills one of her daughters rather than see the child returned to slavery.
 Dubbed the “modern Medea,” Garner becomes a cause célèbre among abolitionists.

 1861